The Clear Edge

 How to Run the 2-Day Team Offsite Protocol for 90-Day Alignment

-Most founders overcomplicate off-sites, but this is a simple 2-day sequence.
-Two distinct days with different purposes.
-Documented outputs at each stage.
+Most founders overcomplicate off-sites, but this is a simple 2-day sequence with distinct purposes and documented outputs at each stage.

-The Team Offsite Protocol is a 2-day facilitation framework that produces 5–7 documented strategic decisions while maintaining team alignment for 90 days.
+The Team Offsite Protocol is a 2-day facilitation framework that produces 5–7 documented strategic decisions and maintains team alignment for 90 days.

 That’s it.